Then the word of the LORD came to Jonah a second time: “Go to the great city of Nineveh and proclaim to it the message I give you.” — Jonah 3:1‑2

 Yom Kippur, the Day of Atonement, is a day on which we regret all our wrongdoings.
 We ask God to forgive us for all our sins.
 However, as we read the book of Jonah on Yom Kippur afternoon, we recognize that this day is not just about regretting bad things that we did; it’s also about recognizing the good things that we could have done, but didn’t.
 For those things, we must also ask forgiveness.

 However, in between the beginning and end of the book is another story — one that focuses primarily on Jonah and that forms the bulk of the book.
 This part of the tale isn’t about evil people turning back toward God.
-Instead, it is about righteous people running away from God and trying to escape their mission until at last they embrace it.
+Instead, it is about a righteous person running away from God and trying to escape his mission until at last he embraces it.